echauk/buzzbuddy/brainstorm.md

 Solutions
 - connect girls with professional athletes
-- show who is signed up for the CRC and see your not the only girl
+- show who is signed up for the CRC and see you're not the only girl
 - virtual simulation of girls playing

 ## survey: